hipe/tmx/lib/skylab/headless/doc/issues/171-the-find-narrative.md

 ### implementation requirements

-• immutability - in keeping with the tradition we now often see in the implementations for normalizations, the agent will be immutable.
-    "edits" to it will be implemented as (presumably duped) copies of whatever original you started with. (one day [#bs-018] will explain.)
+• immutability - in keeping with our pattern for normalizations, the agent will be immutable. "edits" to it will be implemented as (presumably duped) copies of whatever original you started with.
+    (one day [#bs-018] will explain why we like immutability, and below will explain more specifically).

 • separation of representation from execution - because today we like scanners but we expect that perhaps that might change, we should compartmentalize how we respresent the find command from how it is (within the system) executed.

+• we used to and no longer represent or deliver the command as a string. we now represent and deliver it as an array of tokens. this frees us from the burden of escaping (e.g through `Shellwords.shellescape`), ** provided that the user passes the array of tokens as a list of args to e.g `Open3.popen3` **. this is a major point of concern for :+#security. this was tested only by finding a file whose filename had a space in it.

-## "amazing hax" (:#note-130)
+## "amazing hax" (:#note-130) (now :+[#sl-106])

 so this is a fun weird experimental pattern: we don't want the command object itself to have to worry about the logical mechanics of building